PhyDetEx: Detecting and Explaining the Physical Plausibility of T2V Models: More Cases and Failure Cases

 In this section, we present additional qualitative examples of PhyDetEx, along with failure cases that highlight its limitations.
 Fig.~\ref{fig:more_cases} shows two representative cases correctly identified by our model.
 In the first video, a cookie spontaneously transforms its shape without any external force, which violates basic physical principles such as inertia and action–reaction.
 In the second example, a sheet of paper tears itself into smaller pieces without being touched and remains intact after flying apart—another scenario that is clearly physically implausible.
 PhyDetEx successfully identifies both cases as containing physical implausibility and gives the corresponding explanation.

-Although PhyDetEx is effective in detecting physical implausibility in generated videos, it still exhibits certain limitations.
-This is largely due to the diverse ways in which physical content can manifest, and many cases remain inherently difficult to judge solely from visual cues.
-In Fig.~\ref{fig:failure_cases}, we present two representative failure cases.
-In the first example, PhyDetEx correctly identifies that the video contains physically implausible motion, but provides an incorrect explanation.
-The implausibility arises because the boat remains stationary despite the strong water current, yet PhyDetEx mistakenly states that the boat moves upstream.
-In the second example, the video is physically plausible, but PhyDetEx incorrectly predicts implausibility and provides an erroneous explanation, incorrectly assuming that the boat is moving across the field.
+Although PhyDetEx is effective in detecting physical implausibility in generated videos, it still exhibits several limitations.
+This is primarily due to the diverse manifestations of physical phenomena, many of which are inherently difficult to assess based solely on visual cues.
+We categorize its errors into three types: (1) correctly identifying an abnormality but providing an incorrect explanation; (2) incorrectly predicting implausibility for a physically plausible video; and (3) failing to detect an existing physical anomaly.

+In Fig.~\ref{fig:failure_cases}, we illustrate the first two categories.
+In the first example, PhyDetEx correctly determines that the video contains physically implausible motion, but offers an incorrect explanation.
+The actual implausibility stems from the boat remaining stationary despite a strong water current; however, PhyDetEx erroneously claims that the boat is moving upstream.
+In the second example, the video is physically plausible, yet PhyDetEx incorrectly predicts implausibility and generates an erroneous explanation, mistakenly assuming that the boat is moving across the field.

+For the third type, missed detection of existing anomalies, we further categorize the errors based on their visual manifestation into three groups: \textit{Inner-Object} (e.g., object deformation), \textit{Inter-Object} (e.g., collisions between objects), and \textit{Object with Environment} (e.g., gravity-related inconsistencies).
+As shown in Fig.~\ref{fig:failure_cases_by_type}, many physical laws in this category are not directly observable from appearance alone, particularly for Inner-Object and Object–Environment cases.
+This poses a fundamental challenge for methods like PhyDetEx that rely exclusively on video inputs.
+It is also worth noting that, in some instances, multiple types of physical anomalies may co-occur within the same video.